Electricity

 ‘Grey’ energy contract

-• To determine the CO2 emissions resulting from its electricity consumption, the company must multiply its electricity consumption (from fossil fuels) by a CO2 emission factor.
+• To determine the CO2 emissions resulting from its electricity consumption, the company must multiply its electricity consumption (from nuclear energy and fossil fuels) by a CO2 emission factor.

-• ENGIE recommends to use the official emission rate calculated yearly by AIB (Association of Issuing Bodies) for electricity produced in Belgium from fossil fuels.
+• ENGIE recommends using the official emission factor of the "Residual Mix" (excluding renewable production), which is calculated annually by AIB (Association of Issuing Bodies) based on the overall electricity production in Belgium.

 Source : VREG - www.vreg.be/nl/energieverbruik